pa-0/ReaditMono-NF/README.md

 to the corresponding profiles in your settings.json.

-## Example for Delugia on the command line
+## Example for Readit Mono on the command line

 ![PLACEHOLDER-Powerline](/placeholder_powerline.png)